jeffreybasoah/jeffreybasoah.github.io/_publications/2010-10-01-paper-title-number-2.md

 venue: 'The 28th ACM Conference On Computer-Supported Cooperative Work and Social Computing (CSCW'25)'
 slidesurl: #'http://academicpages.github.io/files/slides2.pdf'
 paperurl: #'http://academicpages.github.io/files/paper2.pdf'
 citation: 'Basoah, J., Cunningham, J., Adams, E., Bose, A., Jain, A., Yadav, K., Yang, Z., Reinecke, K., Rosner, D..
-“Understanding Black Users Perceptions of AI-Supported Writing Technology”.
+“Understanding Black Users Perceptions of AI-Supported Writing Technology."
 Currently Under Review: The 28th ACM Conference On Computer-Supported Cooperative Work and Social Computing (CSCW ’25)'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.